MarvelNaveen/docker-installation-commands/docker-commands.md

 ```
 docker stop [container-ID]
 ```
 * To remove the container.
-If it is running container use -f to force
+If it is running container use -f to force.
 ```
 docker rm [container-ID]
 ```